MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

 featured: true
 hero: "/images/illus-design-sprint-hero.jpg"
 summary: |
-  Shortly after joining Carbon Direct, I crafted and facilitated a cross-functional effort to rapidly define the potential product roadmap of the "Decarbonization" workstream.
-Despite a newly formed team, limited domain knowledge, no leadership direction, and thin insight into users' decarbonization needs, I adapted a Design Sprint to overcome these obstacles and generate praised levels of collaboration and team building.
+  Shortly after joining Carbon Direct, I designed and ran a shortened Design Sprint to scope a potential product for the new Decarbonization workstream.
+The team was brand new, none of us knew the domain well, and we had little insight into what customers actually did after receiving their carbon footprint report.

-  Within a week, I led the team to establish market positioning, identify customer journeys, define ideal customer targets, engage subject-matter experts, generate informed sketches, and deliver a comprehensive flowchart and wireframes to guide the product roadmap.
+  In one week, we mapped the market positioning, defined the ideal customer, interviewed subject-matter experts, sketched solutions, and turned the results into a user flow and wireframes that leadership used to weigh the vertical's future.
 role: "Sr. Product Designer — UX Research, Workshop Facilitation, Visual Design, User Flows, Rapid Prototyping"
 team:
   - "Laura — Sr. Product Manager"